Quantifying opinions expressed in tweets during the 2021 Ecuadorian Presidential Elections through Sentiment Analysis

 Glisson, L. (2019).
 Breaking the spin cycle: Teaching complexity in the age of fake news.
 Libraries and the Academy, 19, 3, 461-484. https://doi.org/10.1353/pla.2019.0027

-Authors maintain the rights to the articles and are therefore free to share, copy, distribute, execute, and publicly communicate the work on their personal websites or in institutional deposits, after its publication in this journal, as long as they provide bibliographic information that certifies its publication in this journal.
+Authors retain the copyright of their articles and are therefore free to share, copy, distribute, perform, and publicly communicate their work on their personal websites or in institutional repositories after its publication in this journal, provided that full bibliographic information is given to acknowledge its original publication.